Luke Greer is one of the fastest runners in HYROX right now – and he’s proving it against the very best in the world.

 Luke’s aerobic engine didn’t appear overnight.
 Before he was running 14:16 for 5K and 2:21 for the marathon, he was a footballer.
 He earned a scholarship to the US as a goalkeeper and spent two years competing in the American college system before switching fully to cross country and track.

-His PBs underline the depth of that running base:
+His PBs underline the depth of his running base:

 5K – 14:16